Meet our judges, who all have experience of charity governance and the voluntary sector. Read about the judging process.

 Dan is a Visiting Fellow at Southampton University, a member of the Greater Manchester Economic Advisory Panel, of the Research Committee of the ESRC (the funding body for social science academic research in the UK) and a trustee of the What Works Centre for Wellbeing.
 He is a member of the advisory board of social investment leader Big Society Capital and of venture philanthropy funder Impetus-PEF.
 Dan has written widely on economics and public policy as well as about issues in the non-profit sector.

 Susan started her career as a French teacher.
 Her career spanned education, training, business support, economic development and regeneration.
 Her final job before retirement from employment was Chief Executive of London East Training and Enterprise Council (LETEC).
-Since her retirement, she has undertaken a number of roles including being a magistrate for 14 years in Barking and Dagenham, non-executive director of Havering Primary Care Trust, non-executive Chair of a private training company, trustee of Age Concern, Havering – now Tapestry, Chair of Trustees and Upper Warden at Worshipful Company of Educators, and member of Clinical Governance at a local Hospice.
-She has an OBE.
+Since her retirement, she has undertaken a number of roles including being a magistrate for 14 years in Barking and Dagenham, non-executive director of Havering Primary Care Trust, non-executive Chair of a private training company, trustee of Age Concern, Havering – now Tapestry, Chair of Trustees at Worshipful Company of Educators, member of Clinical Governance at a local Hospice and Master of the Educators.
+She has an OBE and is a Fellow of the City and Guilds of London Institute.

 Agnes is passionate about equality, diversity and inclusion and has promoted these values in her professional life for more than 20 years.